kelvinmaues/react-hubspot-tracking-code-hook/README.md

 First step, install the HubSpot tracking code in your React project following the [HubSpot documentation](https://knowledge.hubspot.com/reports/install-the-hubspot-tracking-code) about it.

-_Tips: You can copy and paste the script code directly in the `public/index.html` file or use the Google Tag Manager to install as a pixel._
+_Tip: You can copy and paste the script code directly in the `public/index.html` file or use the Google Tag Manager to install as a pixel._

 then,